SuperClaude-Org/SuperCodex_Framework/CONTRIBUTING.md

 - Community members sharing workflows and best practices

 **Growth:**
-The SuperGemini Framework community continues growing through shared commitment to systematic software development and AI-assisted workflows.
+The SuperCodex Framework community continues growing through shared commitment to systematic software development and AI-assisted workflows.
 Every contribution, from typo fixes to major features, strengthens the framework for all users.

 **Join Us:**
 Whether you're fixing documentation, adding features, or sharing usage patterns, your contributions help build better software development tools for the entire community.